 This page was last updated in 2022.

-Of the eight accredited nurse anesthesia programs in Ohio (seven permanent and one distance education), University of Cincinnati has transitioned from their MSN program to a BSN-DNP program.
+University of Cincinnati (UC) nurse anesthesia programs is one of the eight accredited nurse anesthesia programs in Ohio (seven permanent and one distance education), University of Cincinnati (UC) CRNA programs in Ohio has transitioned from their MSN program to a BSN-DNP program.

 Office of Student Affairs